TIBCOSoftware/flogo/docs/content/getting-started/quickstart.md

 ![Docker Container Started](../../images/start-docker-webui.png)

 ### Launching the Web UI
-To launch Flogo WebUI simply open your favorite web browser, and navigate to http://localhost:3303.
+To launch Flogo WebUI open your favorite web browser, and navigate to http://localhost:3303.
 You'll see our mascot Flynn there to greet you!

 ![Web UI](../../images/webui-landing.png)